douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

     Today it is not working
     Software is like that.

 We use the `-E` flag and put the pattern in quotes to prevent the shell from trying to interpret it.
-(If the pattern contained a '*', for example, the shell would try to expand it before running grep.)
+(If the pattern contained a '*', for example, the shell would try to expand it before running grep.) *Discuss this further......Shell expands it at the command line??
+"With expansion, you type something and it is expanded into something else before the shell acts upon it.
+When the enter key is pressed, the shell automatically expands any qualifying characters on the command line before the command is carried out, so the echo command never saw the “*”, only its expanded result."
 The '^' in the pattern anchors the match to the start of the line.
 The '.' matches a single character (just like '?' in the shell), while the 'o' matches an actual 'o'.

 While grep finds lines in files, the find command finds files themselves.
 Again, it has a lot of options; to show how the simplest ones work, we'll use the directory tree in Figure 18:
 Sample Files and Directories Figure 18: Sample Files and Directories

-Vlad's home directory contains one file called notes.txt and four subdirectories: thesis (which is sadly empty), data (which contains two files first.txt and second.txt), a tools directory that contains the programs format and stats, and an empty subdirectory called old.
+Julia's home directory contains one file called notes.txt and four subdirectories: thesis (which is sadly empty), data (which contains two files first.txt and second.txt), a tools directory that contains the programs format and stats, and an empty subdirectory called old.

 For our first command, let's run find . -type d. . is the directory where we want our search to start; -type d means "things that are directories".
 Sure enough, find's output is the names of the five directories in our little tree (including ., the current working directory):